-This could be a restatement of items, a table listed elsewhere in the plan, or a reference to another location.
-It may also contain any essential items from the housing and homeless needs assessment, the housing market analysis, or the strategic plan.
+This could be a restatement of items or a table listed elsewhere in the plan or a reference to another location.
+It may also contain any essential items from the housing and homeless needs assessment, the housing market analysis or the strategic plan.

 Program objectives are to develop viable communities via decent housing, a suitable living environment, and expanded economic opportunities for LMI residents.
-This AAP's program objectives and priorities align with HUD's performance measurement system.
-Priorities meet a national objective (decent housing, suitable living environments, and economic opportunities) and at least one of three HUD-designated outcomes: Availability/Accessibility, Affordability, and Sustainability.
+The 2023 AAP's